DHTMLX/gantt-docs/data/desktop/inline_editing.md

 ###Preventing editor from closing

-When validation of editors is enabled Gantt does not save incorrect input values but resets them and close the editor.
+When validation of editors is enabled Gantt does not save incorrect input values but resets them and closes the editor.
 So you need to open the cell and to change the values again.

 A good way for preventing the editor from closing is to pop up an alert box that gives a user the opportunity to fix the incorrect value.
 For this purpose you need to use custom keyboard mapping, as in: